Logykhaled/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This repository is licensed under the MIT license.
 See LICENSE for more information.

 # Acknowledgements
-We would like to thank Holberton School for providing the tasks in this repository and supporting the open-source community.
+We would like to thank ALX Africa for providing the tasks in this repository and supporting the open-source community.